elfry2/dekita-laravelreact/doc/end-tree.md

 ## Overview
 An end tree specifies what ends need to be attained for the attainment of a parent end.

 An end in the everyday sense is a goal, an objective to be attained.
-However, for simplicity, if in its everyday use an end is declared in a verbal sentence like _I want to drink water_, or _drinking water is what I want_, or _drinking water_, here only the object of desire is declared.
-For instance, _I want to drink water_, may be declared here as _water_.
-Therefore, upon being asked _what do you want?_, one may, for instance, reply _water_.
+However, for simplicity, if in its everyday use an end is declared in a verbal sentence like "I want to drink water," or "drinking water is what I want," or "drinking water," here it suffices to declare only the object being desired.
+For instance, "I want to drink water" may be declared here as "water".
+Therefore, upon being asked, "What do you want?", one may, for instance, reply "water."

 An end may have children.
 A child is an end that has to be attained before its parent, if the parent is to be attained.